Ignatius Simon: Biography

-Simon was from Tur Abdin and became patriarch of Antioch in 1640.
+Simon was from Anhil in Tur Abdin and became patriarch of Antioch in 1640.
 He was opposed by Yeshu, bishop of Amid, who proclaimed himself as patriarch of Antioch as Ignatius Yeshu II, and Simon was banished to Cyprus.
 (Note: Barsoum places Yeshu's ascension in December 1652 whereas Wilmshurst and Burleson & Rompay give 1653.)
 Upon Simon's return from exile, he absolved Yeshu.

 As a consequence of the success of Catholic missionaries amongst the Syriac Orthodox community of Aleppo, it was then hoped that they could convince the patriarch to install a Catholic as archbishop of Aleppo.
 Simon agreed to appoint a Catholic convert, Abdul Ghal Akhijan, as archbishop of Aleppo after he had been invited to dinner twice by François Picquet, the French consul of Aleppo, and received promises that the consul would absorb some of his debts.
 Akhijan was subsequently consecrated as a Maronite bishop by the Maronite patriarch of Antioch, Hanna al-Safrawi, in 1656, as it was deemed inappropriate for the Syriac Orthodox patriarch to conduct the ceremony.

 It had been intended that Akhijan would then be appointed as the archbishop of Aleppo by Simon, however, Akhijan was rejected by both the Syriac Orthodox community of Aleppo, who refused to accept a Maronite as bishop, and Simon, who was offended that the Maronite patriarch had been asked to consecrate one of his bishops.
 Despite François Picquet's efforts to convince Simon over dinner at the consular residence, he refused to acknowledge Akhijan and thus Picquet secured a firman from Sultan Mehmed IV in which Akhijan was officially recognised as the archbishop of Aleppo.
 Violence broke out between Syriac Catholics and Syriac Orthodox Christians and Simon fled Aleppo for Damascus soon after he learnt of the firman whilst Akhijan withdrew to Lebanon.

 Although some historians identify Simon with an eastern bishop who visited Malabar in India in c.
 1652 and was believed to have died there, he is addressed in a letter dated 21 December 1660 from Thoma I that was delivered by the deacon Stephen of Amid.
 He ordained ‘Abd al-Jalil as metropolitan of Amid in 1654 with the name Timothy to succeed the deceased metropolitan ‘Isa Nuwayyir.
 Simon died at Amid in 1660.
+He ordained three maphrians and seven bishops.